pagonzales/Deep_Neural_Networks_Project_Business_Case_Problem/README.md

 ## Metrics
 - Which are the most important metrics for a customer to come back.
-  - Does the customer leave a review or now?
+  - Does the customer leave a review?
   - What is the rating of the review?

 ## Action plan